-Visit info.caremark.com/trscarestandard to check the price and coverage of medications under your plan.
+Visit express-scripts.com/trscarestandard to check the price and coverage of medications under your plan.

 Simply select "Price a medication" from the left-hand menu and search for your medication to see its pricing.
 Click "View coverage notes" on the pricing results page to see any coverage details.
-If you are a first-time visitor to www.caremark.com, please take a moment to register.
-(Be sure to have your CVS Caremark ID number and a recent prescription number handy.)
+If you are a first-time visitor to express-scripts.com/trscarestandard, please take a moment to register.
+(Be sure to have your Express Scripts ID number handy.)